saibing/bingo/README.md

-# Bingo
+# bingo

-Bingo is a [Go](https://golang.org) language server that speaks [Language Server Protocol](https://github.com/Microsoft/language-server-protocol).
+bingo is a [Go](https://golang.org) language server that speaks [Language Server Protocol](https://github.com/Microsoft/language-server-protocol).

-This project was largely inspired by [go-langserver](https://github.com/sourcegraph/go-langserver), but Bingo more simpler, more faster, more smarter!
+This project was largely inspired by [go-langserver](https://github.com/sourcegraph/go-langserver), but bingo more simpler, more faster, more smarter!

-Bingo supports editor features as follow:
+bingo supports editor features as follow:

 - [x] textDocument/hover
 - [x] textDocument/definition